e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

 end
 ```

-This authentication method is used with any GET request done throughout the website.
-Because of this, manually changing the balance to have $1000 dollars won't be possible since that will also cause the signature of the JWT to change, thus making it invalid.
-However, there are two spots where the JWT isn't be verified - when you buy and sell products.
+This authentication method was used with any GET request done throughout the website.
+Because of this, manually changing the balance to have $1000 dollars wasn't possible since it caused the signature of the JWT to change, thus making it invalid.
+However, there were two spots where the JWT wasn't being verified: when you **buy** and **sell** products.

 #### Solution

-In the **app.rb** file, when something is being bought, it updates your balance and creates a new JWT to reflect the new balance:
+In the **app.rb** file, I found that when something was being bought, it updated your balance and created a new JWT to reflect the new balance:

 ```ruby
   product_id = params[:product_id].to_i - 1